oils-for-unix/oils/doc/ref/chap-front-end.md

       echo 'foo exists'
     }

-See [Oil Fixes Shell's Error Handling](../error-handling.html) for more detail.
+See [YSH Fixes Shell's Error Handling](../error-handling.html) for more detail.

 ## Lexing